 ACT 4480 Professional Development-Public Accounting Examination of professional and pre-professional requirements for entry into the public accounting profession.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3391, ACT 3392, ACT 3394, ACT 3396, ACT 4494.
 Prerequisites or Co- requisites: ACT 3395, ACT 4491, ACT 4495, ACT 4497.
 ACT 4481 Professional Development - Forensic Accounting (1) Analysis of current developments and requirements for entry into the forensic accounting profession.
 Accounting majors must complete this course with a grade of C or better.

 Prerequisites: ACT 3358, ACT 3394, ACT 3396, ACT 4451, LAW 4425, ACT 4450.
-Prerequisites or Co-requisites: ACT 4498 ACT 4482 Professional Development - Management Accounting (1) Analysis of current developments and requirements for entry into the management accounting profession.
+Prerequisites or Co-requisites: ACT 4498.

+ACT 4482 Professional Development - Management Accounting (1) Analysis of current developments and requirements for entry into the management accounting profession.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisites: ACT 3358, ACT 3355, ACT 3395, ACT 3396, ACT 4451, ACT 4450.
 Prerequisites or Co-requisites: ACT 4496.

-ACT 4485 Fraud Examination I (3) 4485 Fraud Examination I (3) The study of legal issues related to fraud prevention, detection and investigation.
+ACT 4485 Fraud Examination I (3)

+The study of legal issues related to fraud prevention, detection and investigation.
 Accounting majors must complete this course with a grade of C or better.

 Prerequisite: ACT 4450.

 ACT 4491 Advanced Accounting (3) An analysis of the theory and applications of accounting for business combinations, partnerships, and foreign currency transactions and translations.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3392.
 ACT 4492 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is is indexed under Independent Study and Research.
 Note: This course may not be substituted for any required course.
 ACT 4493 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
 Note: This course may not be substituted for any required course.
 Also see index for "Independent Study and Research."
 Consult Certified Public Accountant Examination requirements prior to enrolling in this course.
-Accounting majors must complete this course with a grade of C or better. - ACT 4494 Income Tax Accounting I (3) Analysis of the federal income tax laws and regulations for individual taxpayers.
+Accounting majors must complete this course with a grade of C or better.
+ACT 4494 Income Tax Accounting I (3) Analysis of the federal income tax laws and regulations for individual taxpayers.
 Primary emphasis is on the individual components of personal and business income and the allowable deductions.
 The taxation of gains and losses on property and capital-asset transactions will be introduced.
 Accounting majors must complete this course with a grade of C or better.
-Prerequisite: ACT 2292. - ACT 4495 Income Tax Accounting II (3) Analysis of federal income tax laws and regulations for partnerships, corporations, estates and fiduciaries.
+Prerequisite: ACT 2292.
+ACT 4495 Income Tax Accounting II (3) Analysis of federal income tax laws and regulations for partnerships, corporations, estates and fiduciaries.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 4494.
 ACT 4496 Managerial/Cost Accounting II (3) In depth analysis of advanced cost accounting issues from the viewpoint of management, including cost management systems, target costing, life cycle costing, and measures of performance, including the balanced scorecard.
-Accounting majors must complete this course with a grade of C or better.
-Prerequisite: ACT 3358, ACT 3355, ACT 3395.
+Accounting majors must complete this course with a grade of C Prerequisite: ACT 3358, ACT 3355, ACT 3395.

 ACT 4497 Auditing (3) Auditing theory as contained in official pronouncements.
 Emphasis will be placed on material required for the CPA exam as it relates to professional ethics, audit engagement, internal control, audit sampling, evidence gathering and auditors' reports.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3392.
 ACT 4498 Fraud Examination II (3) Auditing theory and procedures as applied to fraud prevention, detection and investigation.
 Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 4485.
-ACT 4499 Accounting Internship (1 to 3 credit hours per course per semester) Internship in local, regional or national firm.
-Requires junior or senior standing and individual approval for the internship program.
-See "Internship Program" for additional requirements.
-Accounting majors must complete this course with a grade of C or better.
-Prerequisite: ACT 3392.
-ADULT EDUCATION (ADE) ADE 3305Teaching Adults with Technology (3) Instructional technology is becoming increasingly an important part of adult learner education.
-Adult learners need to utilize current and emerging technologies to perform required career duties and succeed as professionals in the workforce.
-Technology enhances the learning of adults, improves their motivation, and engages them in various activities.
-It also increases accessibility to individualized learning, and improves communication with coworkers and supervisors.
-This course focuses on the ideas and skills to integrate technology efficiently into curriculum and its utilization for effective teaching.